Dress Code 2020-2021

 - Short, skirt, jumpers and dress lengths are to come to the top of the knee or longer.

-Outerwear.
-When weather permits, Bishop John Carroll School spirit wear, ie.sweatshirts, hoodies, jackets, or pullovers may be worn with the uniform in the classroom.
-The navy Dennis Uniform cardigan or sweatshirt with the school logo may be worn during Mass.
-NO OTHER SWEATSHIRTS/HOODIES ARE TO BE WORN DURING MASS.
+When weather permits, gray, navy or black BJCS or BJCCS sweatshirts/hoodies may be worn with the uniform in the classroom.
+The navy cardigan or navy sweatshirt with school logo may also be worn to Mass, weather permitting.
+NO SWEATSHIRTS/HOODIES ARE TO BE WORN DURING MASS EXCEPT THE SWEATSHIRT BOUGHT THROUGH DENNIS UNIFORM.
 These are the only outerwear garments allowed to be worn in the classroom.
 Proper uniform shirts/blouses must be worn under the sweatshirt/hoodie.

-Shoes.
 Tennis shoes are required as they offer the best protection against falls during activities.
-They must be white, navy, gray, black, red or royal blue (as close to solid color as possible).
+Schools shoes must be as close to solid color as possible).
 No light-up or roller tennis shoes allowed.
 Shoelaces must be white or the solid matching color of the shoes.
 Sperry’s may be worn in solid leather only.
 No sparkles, print or plaid.
 Other rubber-soled shoes, such as loafers, are appropriate.
 No black rubber or thick soles allowed (as they leave marks on the floors).
-No sandals, high-heels, deck shoes, Uggs, Toms or cowboy boots are to be worn at any time.
+No sandals, high-heels, Uggs, Toms or cowboy boots are to be worn at any time.
 Writing on shoes is prohibited.
 Girls may wear black or brown Mary Jane’s with socks on Mass days only.

-Spirit Day Uniform.
-On Bishop John Carroll School Spirit Days, the students may wear blue jeans or blue jean shorts, BJCCS T-shirts and dress code appropriate shoes.
+On Bishop John Carroll Cathedral School Spirit Days, the students may wear blue jeans or blue jean shorts, BJCS or BJCCS T-shirts and dress code appropriate shoes.
 Jeans and jean shorts must fit properly—no baggy/oversized, low-rise or undersized jeans or shorts are allowed.
 Spirit days are typically the last Friday of the month; however, these days may vary throughout the year, so it is necessary to watch for letters from teachers and administrators for specific dates.